 In recent years, there has also been a drive to develop a Science of Social Work (Brekke, 2011; 2012; 2014; Brekke & Anastas, 2019; Reid, 2001) and to pursue research on the Grand Challenges of Social Work (American Academy of Social Work and Social Welfare, 2018; Uehara et al., 2015).
 The Grand Challenges movement has led to a mobilization of resources at the federal, state, and university levels to elevate the field’s scientific contributions by addressing the most pressing issues of our society via research (Larkin et al., 2016; Uehara, Barth, Coffey, Padilla, & McClain, 2017).
 However, these changes are not without controversy (Anastas, 2014; Barth et al., 2014; Blau, 2017), with some social workers being concerned about a loss of service proficiency due to over-emphasis on research.

 In order to bring social work into the forefront of applied research and to meet the Grand Challenges we need to preserve the core principals of service and social justice in social work by building them into social work’s research methods.
-There are numerous names for this kind of research across fields, such as community-based participatory research, community-partnered participatory research, participatory research, participatory action research, community-based research, or action research (Holkup et al., 2004; Lizaola et al., 2011).
+There are numerous names for this kind of research across fields, such as community-based participatory research, community-partnered participatory research, participatory research, participatory action research, community-based research, or action research (Holkup et al., 2004; Lizaola et al., 2011; Sommerfeld, 2014).
 The central premise of these approaches is to change the traditional structure of academic-driven research towards empowering the community to guide the selection, conduct, and ultimate impacts of research.
 We propose that using practice-based research networks (PBRNs) is an approach to develop, design, and conduct research that can preserve the values of social work by prioritizing the voices of stakeholders while conducting high quality, rigorous research.
 In the next sections, we will define PBRNs, outline their structure and leadership, apply their principles to social work science and policy, and sketch out strategies that would facilitate their implementation and growth over time in social work.

 Practice-based research networks